About our School

 Our Mission Statement

 We appreciate and value our parent volunteers!
 They enhance opportunities for learning in the classroom in many ways.
-Each teacher and Pod provides unique volunteer opportunities to parents.
+Each teacher and Pod provides unique volunteer opportunities for parents.
 Pod coordinators and teachers facilitate the use of volunteers in the classroom programs.
-Each family is asked to volunteer 36 hours of time each year, There is a variety of ways to fulfill this 36 hour requirement.